artsy/README/.github/ISSUE_TEMPLATE/engineering-onboarding.md

   - [ ] Reaction (#front-end)
   - [ ] Emission (#front-end-ios)
     _For each of these, follow the instructions in the README.
 If you encounter problems, it’s not your fault!
 Ask in the appropriate slack channels (always default to #dev if you don’t know) for help and PR clarifying changes._
-- [ ] Make a PR to an Artsy repo (code change or simple doc update)
+- [ ] Make a PR to an Artsy repo.
 - [ ] Keep your eye out for ways to improve our documentation-- including in this repo!
+A code change is great, but improving documentation (in _whatever_ little way) with your fresh set of eyes helps us help the next person onboarding.
+We emphatically do not underestimate it, this is _real_ work!
 - [ ] Ask an engineer for help getting set up with an AWS account.
 Follow the instructions in https://github.com/artsy/hokusai for getting set up with hokusai.
 - [ ] Successfully open a gravity staging and production console